hashicorp/terraform-provider-azurerm/website/docs/d/windows_web_app.html.markdown

 * `client_id` - The ID of the Client to use to authenticate with the Custom OIDC.

-* (Required) Specifies the endpoint used for OpenID Connect Discovery.
+* `openid_configuration_endpoint`- The endpoint used for OpenID Connect Discovery.
 For example `https://example.com/.well-known/openid-configuration`.

 * `name_claim_type` - The name of the claim that contains the users name.